 Eight to ten days

 Carnivorous fish such as Bettas survive for a more extended period without food compared to the herbivorous fishes.
-It happens since carnivorous fish often fails to prey their food and have developed a sufficient skill of survival without food.
+It happens since carnivorous fish often fail to prey their food and have developed a sufficient survival skill without food.

 The herbivorous lives mostly on algae and nymphs, so, are more habituated of eating daily.
 So, they are more vulnerable to starvation.

 How Frequently Should You Fed Angelfish?

 The feeding frequency of the angelfish depends on its age.

 Ideally speaking, the younger the fish, the more the feeding frequency and the older the fish, the lesser the feed frequency should be.

 If you bring juvenile angelfish for aquariums, you should feed them three to four times per day.
 The juvenile angelfish should be served with more protein than carbohydrates.
 So, help them with small live foods such as worms, crickets, and so on.